 Giving those communities both the platform and the resources to foster deeper relationships makes the learning experience all that more transformative in the long run.

 “Enable learning and resource-sharing within your team.
 Implement documentation processes and create a resource library to capture everything that is happening behind the scenes in your learning organization.
-From training and onboarding, to tactics, rubrics, and best practices, aggregate learning across your team in order to design better learning experiences and scale your learning empire."
+From training and onboarding videos, to tactics, rubrics, and best practices, aggregate learning across your every team member in order to design better learning experiences and scale your learning empire."

 Price your learning experiences by determining their true value within the market